DPDK/dpdk/doc/guides/sample_app_ug/kernel_nic_interface.rst

 Loading the Kernel Module
 -------------------------

-Loading the KNI kernel module without any parameter is the typical way an Intel® DPDK application gets packets into and out of the kernel net stack.
+Loading the KNI kernel module without any parameter is the typical way a DPDK application gets packets into and out of the kernel net stack.
 This way, only one kernel thread is created for all KNI devices for packet receiving in kernel side: